Echinops6718/HealthInfo/Grape Seed Extract.md

 Antibacterial and antiviral, and may protect against [[COVID]] infection and injuries.

 Should likely be avoided if taking pharmaceutical blood thinners or blood pressure medication due to risk of potentiating effects.
+May cause bleeding complications if supplementing prior to surgery.

 #accelerate-wound-healing #Alzheimers-protective #anti-aging #anti-cancer #anti-inflammatory #autism-treatment  #cardioprotective #diabetes-protective #hepatoprotective #ionizing-radiation-protective #neuroprotective #renalprotective #retina-protective #skin-protective #supplement